FredericHeem/algorithm-interview-cpp/README.md

-A collection of *generic* algorithms in C++ 11, useful for job interviews.
+A collection of *generic* algorithms in C++ 11, based on the STL library, useful for preparing job interviews...

 ## Sorting